Tuesday, December 23, 2014

 All images scanned from 4x5 transparency film

-I call these Stark's Cabins because on U.S. 2 near Watersmeet 40 miles or so to the east, Stark's Cabins Restaurant and Trout Pond was run by James Stark and his wife Holly from 1946 to their retirement in 1984.
-Maybe this strikingly similar set of roadside tourist cabins near Wakefield was never owned by James and Holly Stark.
+I call these Stark's Cabins because on U.S. 2 near Watersmeet 40 miles or so to the east, Stark's Cabins Restaurant and Trout Pond was run by James Stark and his wife Molly from 1946 to their retirement in 1984.
+Maybe this strikingly similar set of roadside tourist cabins near Wakefield was never owned by James and Molly Stark.
 Maybe there came a time when most cabins in the region were built this way and at that time there was for some reason a lot of red paint to be had cheap.
 There're a couple more like these, now outbuildings on a spread between Wakefield and Marenisco and also hard to the road.

 Anyway, Stark's Cabins these'll always be to me.
 One thing's pretty certain -- the cabins near Wakefield closed before my time on the Range, which began in earnest circa 1978.
 In my time, I believe these were always derelict.